-Disclaimer: The material on this website is provided for general information only, and on the understanding how a forge works, this is not professional advice on how to make one.
-I am not responsible for your safetly.
-Any damage or loss cause by the use of this information is not my responsibility.
+Disclaimer: The material on this website is provided for general information only, and on the understanding of how a forge works, this is not professional advice on how to make one.
+I am not responsible for your safety.
+Any damage or loss caused by the use of this information is not my responsibility.

 Homemade Blacksmithing forge!

 Building a blacksmith forge from scratch isn't as difficult as most people first think.
-The principle behind a forge is super simple and requires very little parts and nothing that can't be picked up at your local recycling centre or even brought new from your local department store!
+The principle behind a forge is super simple and requires very few parts and nothing that can't be picked up at your local recycling center or even brought new from your local department store!

 To make things simpler for almost everyone reading this post with the hopes of making their own blacksmithing forge I am going to assume you all are good with your hands and have a reasonable level of problem-solving skills, you are going to need to be, if you want to be an amateur blacksmith after all.

 Since it would be very difficult to list parts for everyone around the world to buy new I am just going to explain the basic principle of a blacksmithing forge and what you will need to find in some shape or form and assemble and then go over what I found and how I made I built mine.